aduguid/Portfolio/README.md

                 <img src="https://raw.githubusercontent.com/aduguid/Portfolio/master/Images/ReadMe/csharpwpfdocumentumscriptadministrator.png" align="top" width="256px" title="Documentum Script Administrator" />
                 <br>
                 <br>
-                <span style="max-width:256px;">Written in C#/VB.NET, Windows Presentation Foundation (WPF), it allows the user to run a file as one command against the idql32/64.</span>
+                <span style="max-width:256px;">The application, written in C# using Windows Presentation Foundation (WPF), provides a user-friendly interface for executing .dql files as single commands against the idql32 or idql64 utilities for EMC Documentum docbases.
+It streamlines the process of running Documentum Query Language (DQL) scripts, allowing users to easily select and execute their .dql files without needing to interact with the command line directly.
+The application supports both 32-bit and 64-bit versions of the idql utility, ensuring compatibility with various system configurations and enhancing productivity by simplifying and automating query execution for Documentum environments.</span>
                 <br>
             </kbd>
         </td>